Man arrested in Chicago carrying NYPD SWAT gear, loaded handgun

 CHICAGO, Illinois (WABC) --Police in Chicago say they have arrested a man who was carrying a loaded handgun and stolen NYPD body armor.

-Authorities say officers napped Isaiah Malailua after police dogs found explosive residue in his bag at a train station.
+Authorities say officers nabbed Isaiah Malailua after police dogs found explosive residue in his bag at a train station.

 The 21-year-old is from California.
 It is still unclear how he got the NYPD body armor.